 10. Tube doors

-Whether you have a soft-top or open-top Jeep Wrangler model (or any Jeep model), getting a pair of steel tube doors installed on your doorless rig will look cool and act as a safety net for the driver and passengers.
+Whether you have a soft-top or open-top Jeep, getting a pair of steel tube doors installed on your doorless rig will look cool and act as a safety net for the driver and passengers.
 The strong steel can protect against large objects that may otherwise go through where the doors would be.
-And let’s face it: steel doors on a doorless Jeep just look awesome.
+And let’s face it: steel tube doors on a doorless Jeep just look awesome.